Thai authorities indict company over sale of second-hand medical gloves after CNN investigation – KION546

 “These were reused gloves.
 They were washed, recycled,” he told CNN.
 “Some of them were dirty.
 Some of them had bloodstains … I couldn’t believe my eyes.”

-In December last year the Thai Food and Drug Administration raided a Paddy the Room warehouse where migrant workers were packing loose gloves into boxes branded SkyMed.
+In December last year the Thai FFDA raided a Paddy the Room warehouse where migrant workers were packing loose gloves into boxes branded SkyMed.

 “Any sub-standard gloves, could be from China, Vietnam or Malaysia.
 They would bring these gloves in bulk, and they would not declare them as medical gloves.
-Then these gloves would be repacked as SkyMed and all documents would be doctored and sent to the 3rd country,” Thai FDA Deputy Secretary-General Supattra Boonserm previously told CNN.
+Then these gloves would be repacked as SkyMed and all documents would be doctored and sent to the 3rd country,” Boonserm previously told CNN.

 On Wednesday in a lengthy on-camera interview with CNN, SkyMed’s CEO Kampee Kampeerayannon denied his company was part of any repackaging operation occurring in the warehouse when it was raided.

-Note: Correction: A previous version of this story misattributed a quote about the charges faced by Paddy the Room to the Thai deputy prime minister.
-Additionally, the number of Thai glove suppliers claimed by SkyMed has been corrected to zero.